Aberdeen loses court battle on tax avoidance scheme

-LONDON Investment manager Aberdeen Asset Management (ADN.L) has lost a court battle over the closure of an offshore scheme it used to shield employees' bonuses from tax, as Britain cracks down on tax avoidance.
+LONDON Oct 30 Investment manager Aberdeen Asset Management has lost a court battle over the closure of an offshore scheme it used to shield employees' bonuses from tax, as Britain cracks down on tax avoidance.

 The Scottish Court of Session told Aberdeen to shut its Employee Benefit Trust (EBT), which saved senior staff 7 million pounds ($11 million) in income tax and National Insurance contributions due on 31 million pounds of bonuses paid between 2000 and 2003.